meabed/next-offline-ts/readme.md

     <tr>
       <td>generateSw</td>
       <td>Boolean</td>
-      <td>If false, next-offline will not generate a service worker and will instead try to modify workboxOpts.swSrc</td>
+      <td>If false, next-offline-ts will not generate a service worker and will instead try to modify workboxOpts.swSrc</td>
       <td>true</td>
     </tr>
     <tr>
       <td>dontAutoRegisterSw</td>
       <td>Boolean</td>
-      <td>If true, next-offline won't automatically push the registration script into the application code.
+      <td>If true, next-offline-ts won't automatically push the registration script into the application code.
 This is required if you're using runtime registration or are handling registration on your own.</td>
       <td>false</td>
     </tr>
     <tr>
       <td>devSwSrc</td>
       <td>String</td>
-      <td>Path to be registered by next-offline during development.
-By default next-offline will register a noop during development</td>
+      <td>Path to be registered by next-offline-ts during development.
+By default, next-offline-ts will register a noop during development</td>
       <td>false</td>
     </tr>
     <tr>
       <td>generateInDevMode</td>
       <td>Boolean</td>
       <td>If true, the service worker will also be generated in development mode.
-Otherwise the service worker defined in devSwSrc will be used.</td>
+Otherwise, the service worker defined in devSwSrc will be used.</td>
       <td>false</td>
     </tr>
     <tr>